 I almost lost you nine years ago.
 As vivid as the daylight was and as a frightening as nightmare was, that tragic accident tested everything I have in life with you.
 How did I manage to live through the pain afterwards is something that I still ask myself over and over.
-Why did you even left that night while I was sound asleep from my night shift?
+Why did you even leave that night while I was sound asleep from my night shift?
 You left home amidst the strong typhoon for reasons you thought was too urgent that it cannot wait ‘til the next day.

 It was a bad decision and it almost cost your life.

-Nine years ago this day, heavens poured its wrath on that Saturday night — strong winds and thunderstorm, trees were falling and motorists were too scared to continue during that stormy night.
+Nine years ago this day, heavens poured its wrath on that Saturday night — strong winds and thunderstorm, trees were falling and motorists were too scared to continue on that stormy night.
 There were a number of accidents recorded that night alone.
 You were out there, on your bike brazing the storm like a knight in shining armour, except that your princess was an unknown damsel from never land.

 Your bravery was for someone else.